Foster Tower

 No analysis available

-Sauna is consistently confirmed across the listing remarks, with many independent descriptions of "sauna," "new sauna," and "dry sauna."
-The repetition across numerous listings strongly aligns with the MLS data and indicates this is a real shared building amenity.
+Sauna is consistently confirmed in the listing remarks, with many independent mentions of "sauna," "new sauna," and "dry sauna."
+The current MLS data shows 15/20 listings checked for SAUNA, making this a very reliable building amenity.

 Some evidence: a public remark explicitly lists a “tennis court” (quoted phrase) and one MLS listing has the tennis amenity checked.
 Mentions are rare across the dataset, suggesting limited or infrequently-advertised tennis facilities, so include with moderate confidence.

-Trash chute is supported by the strong MLS data and at least one explicit remark referencing a "convenient trash chute."
-While it is mentioned less often in remarks than the gym or sauna, the historical consistency suggests this is a genuine building feature rather than a copy-paste error.
+Trash chute is supported by both the MLS data and at least one explicit remark referencing a "convenient trash chute."
+Although it is mentioned less often than gym or sauna, the high checkbox frequency suggests it is a real building feature.

 No analysis available